xixixao/gump/README.md

       -> to 'bin'
 ```

-This call to **pipe** creates a Stream of files matching the Glob and copies them to the 'bin' directory.
+This call to **pipe** creates a Stream of files matching the Glob and copies them to the `bin` directory.
 Streams are passed through Modifiers, functions which return an instance of some gulp plugin.

 ```coffee
 coffee = require 'gulp-coffee'